context-hub

 git pull --rebase origin "$branch"

-If the working tree is dirty, stash before syncing, then pop after sync.
+If the working tree is not clean, stash first, sync, then restore:

-If origin is missing or rebase conflicts happen, stop and ask the user.
+If origin is missing, pull is unavailable, or rebase/stash conflicts occur, stop and ask the user before continuing.

 1) Ensure chub is ready